Microbial Molecular Genetics

 Outline of Research and Education

-At our laboratory, we have been studying how genetic information is precisely transmitted from parent cells to daughter cells and, conversely, how mutation is induced by inaccurate transmission of genetic information.
-To approach these questions, it is important to understand molecular mechanisms of genomic stability and molecular functions of DNA replication machineries.
-We also put strong emphasis on the international education of young students who are highly interested in basic issues related to DNA transaction (3R: Replication, Repair and Recombination) and the molecular mechanisms of biological evolution.
+At our research group, we have been studying how genetic information is precisely transmitted from parent cells to daughter cells and, conversely, how mutation and abnormal chromosome are produced by blockage of replication progression.
+To approach these questions, we study molecular mechanisms of DNA replication dynamics and genomic instability.
+We also put strong emphasis on the international education of young students who are highly interested in basic issues related to DNA transaction (DNA replication, repair and recombination).
 We want to assist our laboratory members in becoming globally active individuals who act and think independently.

 Major Research Topics